Autism in toddlersBy: Eugenia Tovar

 Furthermore, when it comes to Autism Spectrum Disorder things can go upside down very quickly indeed.
 High-functioning Autism?
 Atypical Autism?
 Pervasive Developmental Disorder?
 If you are a parent who is dealing with the possibility of having an autistic child, then these are probably names you have heard whenever a diagnosis is trying to be made by professionals.

 Surely, these terms can often offer answers especially if you didn’t know much about it in the first place, but they can also be very confusing because these names tend to generate a lot of questions and insecurities if you – as a parent or carer – are not receiving the correct support either.

-Continue reading to find out more about ‘’What are the signs of Autism in toddlers?’’:
+Watch this heart-warming video from ThenThisLifeHappensAgain and continue reading to find out more about ‘’What are the signs of Autism in toddlers?’’:

 Everything you need to understand about Autism Spectrum Disorders: